UmmarFarooq14/Shell-Scripting-Journey/Shell/Introduction/text.md

 Script Naming Conventions:
 --------------------------
   Script Directory.
-script name should identify function. script should end with .shell {If multiple shells are used}.
+  Script name should identify function.
+Script should end with .shell {If multiple shells are used}.